MoraGomora/uebot-moderator/README.md

 # userbot-moderator
-Organize your Telegram group in a more automated way
+Organize your Telegram group in a more automated and easy way thanks to this project.